greenelab/deep-review/sections/04_study.md

 chosen by the algorithm.
 Second, most methods predict binding of TFs at sites in isolation, whereas in reality multiple TFs may compete for binding at a single site or act synergistically to co-occupy it.
-Fortunately, multi-task models are rapidly improving at simultaneous prediction after a single training step [@tag:Zhou2015_deep_sea].
+Fortunately, multi-task models are rapidly improving at simultaneous prediction of many TFs' binding at any given site [@tag:Zhou2015_deep_sea].
 Third, it is unclear exactly how to define a non-binding or "negative" site in the training data, since the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA (see Discussion).